bicpi/bicpi.github.io/_posts/2013-06-01-moving-to-the-cloud-part-7-enabling-elastic-beanstalk.markdown

 ![EB-15]({{ site.baseurl }}/assets/aws/eb-15.jpg){: .img-responsive }

-Looking at your S3 console, you'll notice a fresh S3 bucket named related to your Elastic Beanstalk environment.
-This is were new release versions of your application code get stored, so they can be deployed and also rollbacked easily.
+Looking at your S3 console, you'll notice a fresh S3 bucket related to your Elastic Beanstalk environment.
+This is were new release versions of your application code get stored, so they can be deployed and also be roll-backed easily.

 ![EB-16]({{ site.baseurl }}/assets/aws/eb-16.jpg){: .img-responsive }